Working paper

 Click here for the most recently updated database

-The real effective exchange rate (REER), which measures the development of the real value of a country’s currency against the basket of the trading partners of the country, is a frequently used variable in both theoretical and applied economic research and policy analysis.
+The real effective exchange rate (REER), which measures the development of the real value of a country’s currency against a basket of its trading partners' currencies, is a frequently used variable in both theoretical and applied economic research and policy analysis.
 It is used for a wide variety of purposes, such as assessing the equilibrium value of a currency, the change in price or cost competitiveness, the drivers of trade flows, or incentives for reallocation production between the tradable and the non-tradable sectors.

-Due to the importance of the REER in economic research and policy analysis, several institutions, such as the World Bank, the Eurostat, the BIS, the OECD, just to name a few, publish various REER indicators which are freely downloadable.
+Due to the importance of the REER in economic research and policy analysis, several institutions, such as the World Bank, Eurostat, the BIS, the OECD and others publish various REER indicators which are freely downloadable.
 Altogether, these institutions publish data for 113 countries.
 The countries for which data are available include all advanced and several emerging and developing countries.
-However, different databases may have different methodologies and even the 109 countries included in the World Bank database miss several dozen countries of the world.
+However, different databases may have different methodologies and even the World Bank database of 109 countries lacks several dozen others.

 Our database has three novelties: